5egeneral/compendium/_notes/20210619-Maneuver Options.md

 #### Great Fortitude
 When you make a saving throw against disease, exhaustion, poison, or being paralyzed or stunned, you can expend one superiority die to add it to the roll.
 You can use this maneuver before or after making the save, but before any consequences of the roll take effect.

+#### Great Leap
+When you make a high or long jump, you can expend one superiority die, rolling the die and adding the number rolled plus your proficiency bonus to the distance you cover.
+This extra distance costs you no movement and does not provoke opportunity attacks.

 #### Iron Will
 When you make a saving throw against being charmed or frightened, or against taking psychic damage, you can expend one superiority die to add it to the roll.
 You can use this maneuver before or after making the save, but before any consequences of the roll take effect.

 #### Knock Away
 When you attempt to shove a creature, you can expend one superiority die and add it to your Strength (Athletics) check.
-You can then attempt to push another creature within 5 feet of the original target with the same motion.
-If your original check beats the creature's contested check, it also gets shoved in the same way as the original creature (knocked prone or pushed 5 feet away).
+You can then attempt to push another creature within 5 feet of the original target as part of the same motion.
+If your original check beats the creature's contested check, you successfully shove the second creature as well.

 #### Monster Expert
 When you make an ability check to gain information about one or more hostile creatures you can see, you can expend one superiority die and add the superiority die to the ability check.